 CSW invites submissions of policy briefs that highlight the gendered and racialized impacts of the pandemic on essential workers in the United States, as well as the gendered and racialized nature of work labeled essential in this context.
 Submissions may address the theme from a broad national or global perspective, or from a local and specific point of view.

 Some examples of questions that submissions may consider include: What are the issues facing populations that do essential work?
 How and why have the events of 2020 brought these into wider relief?
 How have essential workers been managing and what kinds of support do they need?
 How do Black or Indigenous feminist perspectives help us understand the issues essential workers face?
 What other perspectives may be useful in doing so?
 Who are the essential workers on the UC campuses and how have they been affected by the pandemic?
 Many essential workers are also undergraduate students.
 How have undergraduates been impacted by the drastic changes in university operations during this time?

 Successful applications will identify specific issues or problems, contextualize them, and provide action steps for addressing them.

 - Policy briefs will be published online on CSW’s eScholarship site with the California Digital Library, and distributed digitally throughout the UC system and to key legislative offices around the United States

 EXTENDED: Sunday, May 16, 2021 at 11:59 pm (PST)

 Currently enrolled graduate students at all University of California campuses are eligible to apply.

-To apply, complete the online application form.
+To apply, submit the following documents using the online application form:

-- Your current academic CV
+- A copy of your current CV

 Deadline for Submission